 - 1 tablespoon Bourbon

-- 1 Cup (175 grams) Dark Chocolate rough chopped dark chocolate baking bar
+- 1 cup (175 grams) dark chocolate chopped into small pieces

 - Hand whisk together flours, baking soda, baking powder, salt, cardamom, cinnamon, and rosemary in a medium bowl.
 Set aside.

 - Using a stand mixer with paddle attachment or large bowl and a hand mixer beat the butter and dark brown sugar until a paste is formed.
 Medium speed about 1-3 minutes.
 Scrape sides and bottom of bowl as needed.